hector-nimiq/nimeth-atomicswap/README.md

 Enter the ETH HTLC address: 0x192E7fb33de67CDC5E17B78bD2650e9BCf2a566e
 ```

-`0x6366dD79fB969D69608fD38D0Eb581916b1c514E` is the ETH wallet managed by the tool.
-You will need to fund it with a small amount of ETH to cover gas costs.
+`0x6366dD79fB969D69608fD38D0Eb581916b1c514E` (for example) is the ETH wallet managed by the tool.
+You will need to fund the address that your tool gives you with a small amount of ETH to cover gas costs.

 Next, enter the NIM HTLC and ETH HTLC addresses that your counterparty gives you.